-There are many great retail and chain shopping stores in Tokyo, covering all types of consumer products and shopping categories.
-Japanese retail and supermarket chain stores have many outlets located throughout Tokyo and the surrounding area.
+There are many great retail chain shopping stores in Tokyo, covering all types of consumer products and shopping categories.
+The Japanese retail chain stores have many outlets located throughout Tokyo and the surrounding area.
 These stores are either stand-alone stores or within major department stores or shopping malls.
 While there is a long list to choose from, we have compiled the most popular retail chain stores that you should check out.
 These stores will have just about anything that a person might need, from food to furniture.
-Here is a list of Tokyo’s Retail Chain Stores.
+Here is a list of Tokyo Popular Retail Chain Stores.

 The greatest all-in-one or one-stop store in Tokyo is Tokyu Hands.
 Tokyo Hands stores carry everything that is needed to build or repair anything you can find in a house or apartment.
 They sell wood, plastics, tools, nuts, and bolts, glues and tapes, lightings, electrical goods.
 Just about anything under the sun that is needed in your everyday craft life can be found at Tokyu Hands.
 Tokyo Hands is by far number 1 of all Tokyo’s Retail Chain Stores.